VolatileDream/network-monitor/README.md

 Requires `CAP_NET_RAW` or running as a priviliged user to function.

-Unlike the previous iteration, this one exposese metrics via prometheus (address configured via `--bind`) instead of standard output.
+Unlike the previous iteration, this one exposes metrics via prometheus (address configured via `--bind`) instead of standard output.
+Configuration file can be passed via `--config`.

-## TODO

- * Add loadable configuration file